To Provide Continued Support to Aspiring and Professional Artists as Well as Related Technology

 TODAY'S CREATIVES: Our Future in the Technology Age

-Incredible young men and women are leaving this region to find a better quality of life.
+Incredible young men and women are leaving this region to find a better quality of life, 10% annually.
 This is your children and grandchildren who are leaving for other states.
 The exodus of students and young families are what Reimagine Westmoreland Comprehensive Plan of 2018 (section 2.2)* called the county’s most alarming statistic.
 The last three years Westmoreland County has experienced an escalation in a continuous downward spiral in our youth's population decline, which is our future.
 River Art Works' goals include reversing this statistic.

 Artistic communities have been the most successful tool to revitalize for over 150 years in the USA.
 Our goal is to build the hub that connects our region's existing art culture, dramatically strengthening it.
 River Art Works also includes sharing knowledge between professional artists and related sciences in order to broaden their concept and knowledge of creative opportunities.
 Related sciences (STEAM) include, but are not limited to holography, robotics, 3D printing, digital, artificial reality, artificial intelligence, and laser sciences.
 Pittsburgh is the global leader in robotics, Westmoreland has poised itself to be the leader in 3D print.
 This is a fantastic opportunity for our creative.
 Time away from daily distractions will allow the artist to not only further broaden their traditional skills, focus their energy, but also use the retreat time to connect with other arts and sciences to collaboratively develop creative businesses and connect to the local creative tech community.
 Artists shape their own creative lives in a broader sense as well as contribute to our region's development.

 An art retreat of this magnitude would provide the gathering space and collaboration points needed for continuous, inspirational support of our creatives.
 It is a massive project that will take continued preparation and efforts to turn around the downward spiral that has gained momentum though the last decades of outward migration.
 Please support this impactful project with continued support; be it through donation or volunteerism.
 You will become a part of our much needed solution.